alecramsay/pg/docs/_pages/workflow.md

 permalink: workflow/
 ---

-This note describes the workflow that I used for creating the maps for this study.
+This note describes the high-level workflow that Alec used for creating the maps for this study:

-(1) Copy Official maps
+(1) Copied the Official maps
-* Snapshot Official map ids in pg/constants.py
-* Copy the Official maps, using the duplicate_official_maps.py script

-  For each new map in DRA

-* Set the Colors and Overlays
-* Collect the id into pg/constants.py
-* Export it

-(2) Copy Notable Maps
+(2) Copied the Notable Maps
-* Snapshot Notable map ids in pg/constants.py
-* Copy Notable maps, using the duplicate_notable_maps.py script

-  For each new map in DRA

-* Set the Colors and Overlays
-* Collect the id into pg/constants.py
-* Export it

-(3) Pull the ratings for the duplicated Official and Notable maps, using the pull_ratings.py script
+(3) Pulled the ratings for these maps

 Then, for each state:

-(4) Create a baseline map using [the 'baseline' workflow](baseline_workflow.md)
+(4) Created a baseline map using [the 'baseline' workflow](baseline_workflow.md)

-(5) Import the map into DRA, using the import_base_map.sh script
+(5) Imported the baseline map into DRA

-(6) Open the map in DRA
+(6) Opened it in DRA & tweaked a few settings

-* Set the Colors and Overlays -- 'Change Palette' to Plasma
-* Copy the Share link guid to constants.py in both the 'baseline' and 'pg' repos
-* Export the block-assignment file
-* Rename it to XX_2020_Congress_Baseline.csv <<< NOTE - 2020 not 2022, and 'Baseline' not 'baseline'
-* Move it to the data/XX/ folder

-(7) For each duplicated Official and Notable map in DRA
+(7) For each duplicated Official and Notable map, he added the baseline map as a Custom Overlay

-* Turn District Lines on
-* Turn on the background map
-* [Change Palette] to Plasma
-* Add the baseline map as a Custom Overlay -- no fill, no labels, (line thickness = 1)
-* Download the map image, using right-click in Chrome
-* Rename it to XX_2022_Congress_<label>_map.png <<< NOTE - 2022 not 2020!
-* Move it to the docs/assets/images/ folder

-(8) Analyze the Official & Notable maps, using the analyze_state.py script
+(8) Analyzed the Official & Notable maps relative to the baseline map

-(9) Add population deviation & runtime to the abstract spreadsheet
+(9) Added population deviation & runtimes to the abstract spreadsheet

-	cat intermediate/XX/XX20C_log_100.txt | awk 'END{print}'

 (10) Turn the state on in the website

-* Add the Share link guid to states.yml and flip the 'ready' property for the state to 'true'
-* On the state's page in docs/_pages/pages/XX.markdown, change the layout to 'state' and remove the NYI one-liner